canalplus/rx-player/doc/api/loadVideo_options.md

 For _DirectFile_ mode contents, the URL of the content (the supported contents depends on the current browser).

-This property is mandatory unless a `manifestLoader` is defined in the [transportOptions](#prop-transportOptions), in which case that callback will be called instead any time we want to load the Manifest.
+This property is mandatory unless either:

+  - a `manifestLoader` is defined in the [transportOptions](#prop-transportOptions), in which case that callback will be called instead any time we want to load the Manifest.

+  - an `initialManifest` is defined in the [transportOptions](#prop-transportOptions), in which case this will be used as the first version of the Manifest.
+    Note however that if the Manifest needs to be refreshed and no `url` nor `manifestLoader` has been set, the RxPlayer will most likely fail and stop playback.

 Example:
 ```js